aakgn/PySQIF/docs/index.md

 ## How SQUIDpy works

+For an overview of the SQUIDpy methodology and the algorithmic methods which implement it, go to our technical paper[link](link).

 ## Authors

 SQUIDpy is currently developed and maintained by [Ali AKGUN](https://linkedin.com/in/ali-akgün-592185147) and [Sasan RAZMKHAH](https://linkedin.com/in/razmkhahsasan), Electrical and Electronics Engineering Department, TOBB University of Economics and Technology, Ankara, Turkey.